romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

 # Single Source of Truth for Styling

-Let's reintroduce the concept of helper classes that consolidate all style changes we want to apply at the different supported breakpoints by our application while implementing the following feature depicted in the image below:
+I'll reintroduce the concept of helper classes that consolidate all style changes needed to be applied at the different supported breakpoints by your application while implementing the following feature depicted in the image below:

 ![LayoutBuilder](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/flutterair2.gif)

 Notice how the font size changes as the screen dimensions match the supported breakpoints, and pay specific attention to the side menu widget (i.e. ```Drawer```) that when it is on a larger screen, its background is white and with a bit of content, but when it is on a smaller screen (i.e. mobile) the background changes to purple and more content appears.

-This is so that we can provide a tailored experience depending on the device in which our users are consuming the same application.
+This is so that a tailored experience can be achieved depending on the device in which your users are consuming the same application.
 This also makes styling each breakpoint in a streamlined fashion, avoiding the ill-fated amount of "if-else" clauses polluting the UI.

 ## Creating a Helper Class

 The first thing to do is: determine which are the values in the widget that you want to change and apply programmatically, as opposed to have them hard-coded in the widget or all over the place.

 For example, from this widget, you want to change the following properties upon hitting the supported breakpoints:
-- ```backgroundColor``` (type ```Color```): you want the background to change depending on the experience we want to give our users between mobile and desktop
+- ```backgroundColor``` (type ```Color```): you want the background to change depending on the experience you want to give your users between mobile and desktop
-- ```labelColor``` (type ```Color```): we want to provide a constrast between the background and the colors of the label
+- ```labelColor``` (type ```Color```): you want to provide a constrast between the background and the colors of the label
-- ```iconBgColor``` (type ```Color```): the icons should match the labels, so we need to have a separate property for them
+- ```iconBgColor``` (type ```Color```): the icons should match the labels, so you need to have a separate property for them
 - ```iconSize``` (type ```double```): the size of the icon should change depending on the screen size
 - ```labelSize``` (type ```double```): same with the size of the labels